 Choose the Jos.
 A Bank Collection That Fits Your Budget

 The lower priced ‘Executive’ and mid-tier ‘Signature’ collection suits offered by Jos.
 A Bank uses less-costly fused interlining construction like all other suit brands in the $200-$500 price range.
 The ‘Signature’ collection does offer premium fabrics and better construction details than the “Executive Collection’, but not the superior half-canvas construction of the top-of-the-line Jos.
 A. Bank ‘Signature Gold‘ collection.

-Personally, I would only consider buying the Jos.
-A. Bank ‘Traveler,’ ‘Signature‘ and ‘Signature Gold‘ collections as they offer better construction details such as pants lined to the knees and more luxurious fabrics.
+Personally, I prefer the Jos.
+A. Bank ‘Traveler,’ ‘Signature‘ and ‘Signature Gold‘ collections as they offer a choice of more luxurious fabrics and construction details.
 The Traveler and Signature collections also have a ‘canvas chest piece’ sewn in to add shaping to the chest (although it is not mentioned in Jos.
 A. Bank advertising).
 I know this because I do all of my own alterations and I have opened up each of these suit jackets.
 The quality upgrade from the Signature Collection to Signature Gold Collection adds a more substantial canvas chest piece interlining which adds better shaping and a bit of flattering heft to the shoulder and chest area of the suit.
 The Signature Gold Collection also features a range of more luxurious fabrics.

 Should You Buy A Jos.
 A. Bank Suit?